 The endeavor of genealogy is constrained by two immovable facts.
 First, consistent written records are increasingly scarce the further back in history you look, and even when records once existed they often suffered from loss, destruction, or permanent stashing in a dark corner somewhere unfindable.
 Once the written record is gone, it cannot be recovered (except occasionally those found in the dark corners).
 Oral history is sometimes useful, but it takes just one generation that doesn’t care about the family stories to lose it completely.

 Second, searching for one’s ancestors inevitably runs afoul of the exponential growth of those ancestors generation to generation.
 Each of us has two parents, four grandparents, eight great-grandparents, and so forth.
 Each of those great-grandparents contributed equally to make the person you are today (at least biologically), not just the 1 of the 8 who happened to pass along your last name.
 The same is true for preceding generations.
 While 8, or 16, or 32 ancestors are not difficult to research, 3 generations after that each of us has 256 individuals who contributed to our heritage.
 In another 2 generations it is over 1,000.
 At some point, it becomes impractical and somewhat meaningless to keep looking.
 Our family is among many which can claim to ancestry from William the Conqueror, the Norman who successfully invaded England in 1066.
 However, if we count back the 31 to 34 generations to William’s, we discover between 2 and 17 billion ancestors at his spot in the family tree.
 By comparison, there were only an estimated 3.25 million people living in England at the time, a number which dropped over the next three centuries thanks to the bubonic plague.
-It would not be a stretch to assert that everyone living today who is in part English is likely descended from William the Conqueror.
+Such numbers lead to a suspicion that anyone with English ancestry is descended from William the Conqueror.
+Indeed, researchers have demonstrated that everyone with European ancestry alive today is descended from every European who was alive 1,000 years ago, excepting the 20% or so whose genetic lines died out.
+For a great discussion of this research, see Chapter 4 – “When We Were Kings” – of Adam Rutherford’s A Brief History of Everyone Who Ever Lived: The Human Story Retold Through Our Genes.

 Very little has been done to trace the family tree at the point of origin in Europe (and all roots are in Europe).
 Why?
 Well, most of the family’s ancestors immigrated to North America a really long time ago.
 The last immigrants arrived around 1848, great-great grandparents Emmanuel Loeb from Alsace, France, and his future wife Marie Morningstar from Szered in the Hungarian portion of the Austrian Empire.
 A generation before that a married couple, the Hockshaws, arrived from Ireland sometime in the 1820’s.
 With the possible exception of one British soldier who probably arrived to fight against American Independence during the Revolutionary War, everyone else – more than 80% of the family’s genealogical material – was already living in the U.S. by the time the Declaration of Independence was signed.
 The problem of “too many ancestors” is already in force before reaching those who lived in Europe.